Crop diseases and pests : publication

 Aflatoxin is a term used to refer to a group of extremely toxic chemicals produced by two molds.
 Visit our site to learn about Aflatoxins in Corn.

-Missouri pesticide applicators, prepare for the Category 1A, Agricultural Plant Pest Control, certification test given by the Missouri Department of Agriculture with the help of this manual from University of Missouri Extension.
+This manual is part of Missouri's Pesticide Applicator Training Program.
+It prepares pesticide applicators for a Category 1A, Agricultural Plant Pest Control, certification test given by the Missouri Department of Agriculture.

 Editor's noteThe following abstract describes a publication that is only available as a downloadable PDF.